30 Unusual Wedding Venues for Wacky Couples

 Getting married at a vineyard is any wine-lovers dream, and this location really takes the biscuit- or should I say Vermouth?
 (Which is one of Knightor Winery’s favourites!)
 A lovely courtyard of historic granite bars surrounded by four acres of vineyard is sure to make your wedding both memorable and fun!
-Guests can tuck into some wine produced there while celebrating at your wedding reception.
+Guests can tuck into some wine produced there while celebrating at your unusual wedding reception.

 13. No.1 Royal Crescent, Bath

 The Royal Crescent has become an iconic image for Bath- featured frequently in both TV and film.
 And now it’s the backdrop for the biggest day of your life.
-With an intimate capacity of 40 guests, take a step back into 18th century history and choose No. 1 Royal Crescent for the perfect unique wedding.
+With an intimate capacity of 40 guests, take a step back into 18th century history and choose No. 1 Royal Crescent for the perfect unusual wedding.